-NOTE: Because of securiity issues, there will be no bag check-in.
+NOTE: Because of security issues, there will be no bag check-in.

 We encourage you to have a family member or friend take care of that for you or leave your clothing in your car.
 We may be able to handle special issues.
-See staff on the day.
+Please see staff early on the day.

-If you plan to drink a beer or two after the race you are expected to have photo proof of being of the legal age of 21.
-A wrist band will be issued.
+If you plan to drink a beer or two after the race you are expected and required by law to have photo proof of being of the legal age.
+A wrist band will be issued to you at registration.

 Bring a photo I.D. on race day.
 This of course is in accordance with state law.

-This is a popular and competitive running event that is sanctioned by USA Track & Field in accordance with their rules and restrictions.
+This is a popular and competitive running event that is sanctioned by USATF in accordance with all rules and restrictions.

-As a condition of that sanction, we FORBID baby joggers in the race.
-For purposes of safety too, the use of headphones are strongly discouraged (you don't need to be oblivious and grooving with your ear buds in the midst of more than 2000 runners around you).
+As a condition of that sanction, we must forbid baby joggers in the race.
+For purposes of safety too, the use of headphones are strongly discouraged (you don't need to be oblivious and lost in the groove with your ear buds in the midst of more than 3000 runners around you).

 These rules are imposed for the safety of all participants.
 Please spare us, and you the embarrassment of being asked to leave the course and perhaps ruining your day.

-Remember we are guests of the Endicott Estate neighborhood and the town.
+Remember we are guests of the Endicott Estate neighborhood and the town of Dedham.

-Respect your running events, your volunteers and fellow runners, always.
+Please respect your running events, your volunteers and fellow runners.
+Cheers.

 to be eligible for prize funds.